alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 14:59
+## saturday, 16 august 2025 | 15:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 14:45)
+Weather in Moscow (2025-08-16, 15:00)

 🌡️ Temp: 23.6°C (feels like 23.6°C) <br>
-☁️ Condition: Overcast <br>
+☁️ Condition: Cloudy <br>
-💨 Wind: SW breeze at 4.2 m/s, with gusts up to 7.4 m/s <br>
+💨 Wind: SW breeze at 3.7 m/s, with gusts up to 7 m/s <br>
 💧 Humidity: 41% <br>
 📉 Pressure: 1009 mb (sea level) <br>
-☁️ Cloud cover: 99% (cloud base at 1.3 km) <br>
+☁️ Cloud cover: Almost completely overcast (99%), with a base at 1.3 km <br>
 🌞 UV index: 2 (low) <br>
-👁️ Visibility: 16 km <br>
+👁 Visibility: 16 km <br>

-☁️ Warm and Cloudy Afternoon <br>
+☁️ Overcast but Comfortable Afternoon <br>
-A warm, overcast afternoon sets a calm tone for the day.
-The air feels comfortable, perfect for a relaxed pace or simply enjoying the quiet indoors.
+A calm afternoon under a blanket of clouds.
+While the sun might be hidden, the air is warm and pleasant, perfect for a relaxed stroll or enjoying the quiet.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence